Wartberg culture: Genetics

 Lipson et al. 2017 examined the remains of 4 individuals buried c.
 4000-3000 BC at the Blätterhöhle site in modern-day Germany, during which the area was part of the Wartberg culture.
 The 3 samples of Y-DNA extracted belonged to the paternal haplogroups R1b1, R1 and I2a1, while the 4 samples of mtDNA extracted belonged to the maternal haplogroups U5b2a2, J1c1b1, H5, U5b2b2.
 The individuals carried a very high amount of Western Hunter-Gatherer (WHG) ancestry, estimated at 40–50%, with one individual displaying as much as c.
 75% Lipson et al. 2017 also examined a male of the Wartberg culture buried at Erwitte-Schmerlecke in modern-day Germany c.
 3500-2900 BC.
 He was found to be a carrier of the paternal haplogroup I and the maternal haplogroup J2b1a.

 Immel et al. 2019 examined the remains of 42 people of the Wartberg culture buried at Niedertiefenbach, Germany c.
 3300-3200 BC.
 They showed about 60% Early European Farmer (EEF) and 40% WHG ancestry, being thus with by much more hunter-gatherer ancestry substantially different from peoples of the earlier Linear Pottery Culture (LBK).
 This suggests that the demise of the LBK culture was accompanied by a major demographic shift.

+da Silva et al. 2025 generated genome-wide data from individuals associated with the Wartberg culture, some of which were subsequently incorporated into a larger analysis by da Silva et al. 2026 of 203 individuals from five Wartberg gallery graves and the nearby Western Funnelbeaker (TRB-West) site of Sorsum.
+The study found that the Sorsum individuals clustered genetically with the Wartberg population rather than with other Funnelbeaker groups, indicating that the two archaeological groups formed a genetically continuous population despite differences in material culture.
+It also identified first- and second-degree biological relatives buried up to 225 km apart, providing evidence of sustained long-distance mobility between Late Neolithic communities.
+In addition, the study found that Wartberg gallery graves served as communal burial sites used by multiple biological families as well as unrelated individuals, suggesting that social kinship played an important role in burial practices.